 Tax Credits for Workers and Their Families (led by The Hatcher Group)

-RESULTS will identify and train grassroots advocate leaders, prioritizing those with personal experiences of living in poverty and in key states, to educate federal lawmakers about poverty in their communities, building support to protect and expand refundable tax credits such as the Earned Income Tax Credit and Child Tax Credit.
+RESULTS was awarded $75,000 in 2020 to identify and train grassroots advocate leaders — prioritizing those with personal experiences of living in poverty and in key states — to educate federal lawmakers about poverty in their communities and build support to protect and expand refundable tax credits such as the Earned Income Tax Credit and Child Tax Credit.

-NETWORK will engage its activist network and national partner organizations in activist and policymaker education on tax-based benefits in COVID-19 relief packages and expanding EITC/CTC as one of our government’s most effective anti-poverty programs.
+NETWORK received $75,000 in 2020 to engage its activist network and national partner organizations in activist and policymaker education on tax-based benefits in COVID-19 relief packages and expanding EITC/CTC as one of our government’s most effective anti-poverty programs.